 The Audit Committee of the Board of Directors consists of three directors who are not officers of the Company and are independent as defined by the listing standards of the American Stock Exchange.
-The members of the Audit Committee are: William E. Aubuchon, III, Ross B. George and J. Parker Rice, Jr. (Chairman).
-The Audit Committee held four meetings in 2000 for the purpose of overseeing management's responsibilities for accounting, internal controls and financial reporting.
-After meeting with the independent auditors to review the scope of the audit, the annual fees, and the planned scope of future audits, the Audit Committee recommends the appointment of an independent certified public accounting firm, subject to the Board's approval, for the following fiscal year.
-The Report of the Audit Committee, which appears on page 8, and the Audit Committee Charter, which appears in Appendix A, more fully describe the activities and responsibilities of the Audit Committee.
+The members of the Audit Committee are: William E. Aubuchon, III, Ross B. George (Chairman) and Edward F. Godfrey.
+The Audit Committee held six meetings in 2001 for the purpose of overseeing management's responsibilities for accounting, internal controls and financial reporting.
+After review and consideration, the Audit Committee also recommended the appointment of an independent certified public accounting firm for the following fiscal year, which was subsequently approved by the Board of Directors.
+The Report of the Audit Committee, which appears below, and the Audit Committee Charter, which appears in Appendix A, more fully describe the activities and responsibilities of the Audit Committee.